 Conservation Land 3 (8 Duncan Lane)

-This .15 acre of beach trees, and Maple grove were donated to the Conservation Trust in May of 1998 by Sally, Gillis Amanda and Timothy Kallen.
+This .15 acre of beech trees, and maple grove were donated to the Conservation Trust in May of 1998 by Sally, Gillis Amanda and Timothy Kallen.

 FLORA AND FAUNA